Sphere10/Hydrogen/resources/fonts/README.md

-Steps to install Poppins font:

-Unzip font filesSearch for “Font” in Windows search barClick on Font SettingsDrag fonts to “Add fonts” box shown below
+# Fonts

+This folder contains the Poppins font used by Hydrogen branding assets.

+## Install on Windows
+1. Unzip the font files.
+2. Open Windows search and type "Font settings".
+3. Drag the font files into the "Add fonts" area.